 During the hair transplant you should not feel pain following your initial local anaesthetic injections.
 Once the procedure starts you will feel the hair transplant surgeons lightly touching your scalp.
 Together with calming music and aromatherapy, you may find you fall asleep.

 If you stay awake during the procedure you are kept as comfortable as possible with your choice of entertainment.
 This includes music, podcasts, TV, films and more.

 By choosing to have your hair transplant at The Treatment Rooms London you can expect the highest attention when it comes to your comfort.
 We take pride in making sure the process is as relaxing as possible.
 One of our patients has even described having surgery at The Treatment Rooms London as:

 “It’s like sitting in a First Class plane seat and having a hair transplant”

 After your hair transplant you will be given a recovery pack and instructions.
 Any pain you may feel will be easily managed with simple pain killers such as:

 After 2 days, most patients are pain-free and don’ t require any further medications.

 Our Surgeons will keep in contact with you regularly following your surgery.
 This means your recovery should go to plan and if needed, you will have access to our specialist advice with our dedicated caretaker service.

 Will pain affect my transplant?

 Pain should not affect your hair transplant.
-If you have pain lasting longer than 28 days you should contact your surgeon who will want to assess you further.
+If you have pain lasting longer than 28 days you should contact your surgeon at your hair transplant clinic who will want to assess you further.